IS303-Steffen/a06-function-smorgasbord/README.md

     - `bonus_discount`:
         - a percent expressed as a decimal (float).
 Represents the discount that will be added to the `discount_percent` if the `threshold_total` is met.
 The default value should be 0.02.
 - *logic and return values*:
-    - The function should calculate the total price (`price * quantity`) and then apply a discount.
+    - The function should calculate the total price (`price * quantity`), and depending on the total price, the discount applied will be different.
     - If the total price is equal to or below the `threshold_total`, then the discount applied would just be the `discount_percent`.
     - If the total price is above the `threshold_total`, then the applied discount should be the `discount_percent + bonus_discount`.
     - Return the total price, rounded to the second decimal, after the discount is applied.